Snapchat logo

 Users can share their location on the Snap Map, as well as see the location of any of their friends who also share their location.
 Location sharing is turned off by default, and users can hide their location (see Disable Snap Map Feature).

-Snapchat has an in-app tool called Family Centre, which provides parents and carers with insight into who their teens (13 to 17) are interacting with on Snapchat.
+Snapchat has an in-app tool called Family Centre, which provides parents and carers with insight into who their teens (13 to 17) are interacting with and sharing their location with on Snapchat.
 Parents cannot access the content of their children's interactions, but they can report any accounts of concern.
-In Family Centre, parents and carers can also restrict their teen’s access to My AI.
+In Family Centre, parents and carers can send requests asking their teen to share their live location and set up travel notifications to see when family members arrive at designated locations.
+They can also restrict their teen's access to My AI.
+Parents can also turn off ‘showing up in find friends’, so that only people known to them can add their child in the app.

 Website: snapchat.com